7sDream/amiya/README.md

 $ cargo run --example hello # run hello
 ```

-[Document of Amiya struct][doc-struct-Amiya] has some brief description of concept you need to
+Top level document of crate has [a brief description of concepts][doc-concepts] we used in this
-understand before use it, you can check/run other examples after read it:
+framework, I recommend read it first, and then check those examples to get a more intuitive
+understanding:

 - Understand onion model of Amiya's middleware system: [`examples/middleware.rs`]
 - How to store extra data in context: [`examples/extra.rs`]